 With an inflated life jacket beforehand, it can result to you being pushed to the top and having no way to get out which will result to drowning.

 As soon as you’ve secured your seatbelt, oxygen mask and life jacket, clean up and organize where you are to give you more space.
-Fold up your food tray and stow away and secure items that can cause you injury.

 For your bags, it’s recommended that you put them under your seat to prevent your legs from snapping back.
 Make sure that there’s nothing on you that can delay you from exiting like untied shoelaces and flying jackets.